What’s the Difference Between Cannabis Oil, Marijuana Cooking Oil, and Essential Oil?

 - or an ingredient in shampoos and lotions.

 Most of the time the mix-up is quickly resolved.
 Want to smoke or do a dab?
 Buy hash oil.
+Want to cook?
+Buy cannabis cooking oil.
 Want to wash your hair?
 Buy shampoo with hemp essential oils.
 Boom.
 Problem solved, right?

 Whether you’re a cannabis beginner or a marijuana veteran, you might have questions about the difference between vape oil, cooking oil, and essential oil.